djjd47130/JD-TMDB/README.md

 ## TMDB User Login

-While the TMDB API supports several authentication methods for users to login and access their favorites, ratings, etc, the current state of this library does not yet support user authentication.
-Currently, everything is supported anonymously, until the user login methods have been solidified.
+You are able to login to a TMDB user account in the API through a variety of authentication methods:

+- Embedded Browser - Opens the TMDB auth page dynamically and feeds a callback URL
+- Credentials - Provide username and password directly
+- Guest- Login as a guest with a guest sesion ID

 ## Delphi Wrapper

-The goal of this library is to have 3 layers of wrappers - Raw JSON API (in `JD.TMDB.API.pas`), Interface Translation (in `JD.TMDB.Intf.pas` and `JD.TMDB.Impl.pas`), and Delphi Component (in `JD.TMDB.pas`).
+The goal of this library is to have 3 layers of wrappers - Raw JSON API (in `JD.TMDB.API.pas`), Interface/Implementation Translation (in `JD.TMDB.Intf.pas` and `JD.TMDB.Impl.pas`), and Delphi Component (in `JD.TMDB.pas`).

 At the heart of this project is the unit `JD.TMDB.API.pas` which wraps the entire TMDB API.
 This is encapsulated in the `TTMDBAPI` component.
 This provides raw access to all possible services / requests, and returns raw JSON data via `ISuperObject` or `ISuperArray`, parts of the [`X-SuperObject` JSON library for Delphi](https://github.com/onryldz/x-superobject).

-A second-level wrapper is being written which further adds an abstract layer around the API.
+A second-level wrapper is being written which further adds an interface-oriented layer around the API.
 All possible services and objects are implemented via interfaces in `JD.TMDB.Intf.pas`, and implemented in `JD.TMDB.Impl.pas`.
-The base interface is `ITMDBClient`.
+The base API interface is `ITMDBClient`.

 A final third-level wrapper is a component you can install into the Delphi IDE.
 It is reponsible for everything necessary, including pre-fetching configuration data, API authentication, user authentication, language and locale options, etc.  This will ultimately be the main component to integrate your Delphi project with the TMDB API.

 ## Test Application

 There is a test application to demonstrate the usage of the TMDB API wrapper.
 Note that this app is in very active development at this time, and is far from ready.
+However, it does feature a few major features, such as:

+- User Authentication
+- Search (All media types)
+- Movie Detail
+- Genres (Movie and TV)
+- Certifications (Movie and TV)

 ### JDLib